-Prerequisites: MBA 598 or an introductory course in statistics at the Undergraduate level, DBA 715 investigation.
+MBA 598 or an introductory course in statistics at the Undergraduate level, DBA 715 - Organizational Behavior and Social Responsibility

+This course concentrates on quantitative research methods to enable researchers to conduct a disciplined inquiry and allow the measurement, assessment, critique, and judgment of data in a systematic investigation.
 The results of which can be reported, evaluated, or replicated to determine whether others would come to the same conclusion given similar circumstances.
 This course includes an overview of quantitative research methods, concepts relative to descriptive and inferential statistics, and research design.
 The course will focus on non-parametric and parametric statistical procedures and quantitative research methods to include the selection of an appropriate research method and strategies associated with quantitative research methods.